HulaHoop0/latency-obfuscator/README.md

 Per-packet as opposed to per-slot delays were chosen because inter-packet timing differences can still survive in a group of sequestered packets and assist an attacker.

+This package should be installed on bare-metal to process all networking activity by the host otherwise an attacker can affect traffic outside the VM, achieving their objective.

 See also: https://phabricator.whonix.org/T530
 ## How to install `latency-obfuscator` using apt-get ##